 Ning Wang holds a joint position between the OII and Oxford's Mathematical Institute.
-His work involves in the collection and analysis of a big dataset tracking patterns of communication in online social networks.email: email@example.com
+His work involves in the collection and analysis of a big dataset tracking patterns of communication in online social networks.

-Ning Wang (Ph.D) holds a joint position between the Oxford Internet Institute and the Mathematical Institute, University of Oxford.
-He works as Researcher at the Oxford Internet Institute and Senior Research Fellow in Data Science at the Oxford-NIE financial Big Data Lab.
+Ning Wang (Ph.D) holds a position at the Mathematical Institute, University of Oxford.
+He worked as Researcher at the Oxford Internet Institute and Senior Research Fellow in Data Science at the Oxford-NIE financial Big Data Lab.
 His research is driven by a deep interest in analysing a wide range of sociotechnical problems by exploiting big data approaches, with the hope that this work could contribute to the intersection of social behavior and computational systems.

 He is also interested in the broad area of financial data analysis, machine learning , social computing, data mining, social networks analysis, Chinese Internet and social media, etc. He has been working on a range of projects including Forexmaster: mobile forex trading platform, Machine Learning in Time Series, “Big Vs” on Chinese microblog, Open Data and Civic Engagement, Big Data: Demonstrating the Value of the UK Web Domain Dataset, Leaders and Followers in Online Activism, Using Twitter to Map and Measure Online Cultural Diffusion, etc. His research has appeared in Elsevier Journal of Social Networks, Data Science, Entropy, etc.

 Prior to Oxford, he was a postdoctoral researcher at the Computer Laboratory, University of Cambridge.
 He worked on the Social-based Forwarding Algorithm.
 He was involved in research to analyse a large number of real-world data on social networks in an effort to use centrality and community structure to optimise online communications.